-We amended our Term Loan Credit Agreement in August 2017 as included in Note 8 to the Unaudited Consolidated Financial Statement.
-There have been no other material changes to our contractual obligations in the three months ended March 31, 2018.
+There have been no material changes to our contractual obligations in the three months ended June 30, 2018.

 Off-Balance Sheet Arrangements

 We are not party to any off-balance sheet arrangements that have or are reasonably likely to have a material current or future effect on our financial condition, changes in financial condition, revenues, expenses, results of operations, liquidity, capital expenditures or capital resources.